No One Wants To Eat Your Compliment Sandwich

 Recommended Reading

-What Is Situational Leadership Theory?
 If you haven’t noticed it yet, most leadership theories build on the previous one.
 In the same manner, situational leadership theory builds upon contingency theory.
-Where contingency theory asserts that certain leaders work best in certain environments because of their leadership style, situational leadership theory argues that any leader can work […]
+Where contingency theory asserts that certain leaders work best in certain environments because of their leadership style, situational leadership theory argues that any leader can work best in any environment […]

 Scroll to Top